hisashin/NinjaFuge/README.md

 ### <a name="assembly"></a>Assembly instructions

-- Todo
-	- Make latest version from scratch taking photos or movies for documentation.
-Anyone want to have one?
+- Need to make latest model from scratch taking photos or movies to document here.
+Anyone want to do that?